KiwiSaver: significant financial hardship

 If you cannot apply online please give us a call so we can help on 0800 267 5494

-Documents you may need
+Documents you will need

 The Significant Financial Hardship Withdrawal (Hardship) online application requires a number of supporting documents to be provided in order for an assessment to be made.
 You will need to have the following documents ready to provide with your online application: